As a benefice we support various local charities, as well as raising money for the upkeep of the churches, and to pay our Parish Share.

 Although BACS has been creeping in, traditionally much of our congregational giving has been by cash collections during services.
 During the pandemic this has had to change, and there are numerous other ways of contributing.

-Click on the Giving button below to find alternative ways of donating in the current climate.
+Click on the Giving details button below to find out all alternative ways of donating to each of our churches.

 Giving to the churches